albertowd/live-telemetry/OVERTAKE.md

 [B]Update Insatllation[/B]

-For 1.4.1+ versions, just extract the .zip file on the AC folder.For olders versions, its recommended to delete the plugins files from the foder apps/python/LiveTelemetry before extracting the new content.
+For 1.4.1+ versions, just extract the .7z archive on the AC folder.
+For older versions, it's recommended to delete the plugin files from the folder apps/python/LiveTelemetry before extracting the new content.

 [SIZE=6][B]Noted Bugs[/B][/SIZE]